-LIGHT/SUN EXPOSURE Full sun.
-USDA HARDINESS ZONES Winter hardy in zones 9 to 11.
-In zones 3 to 8, we recommend planting in a container so you can move the plant indoors before the first frost.
+LIGHT/SUN EXPOSURE Full to part sun.
+USDA HARDINESS ZONES Not winter hardy in-ground.
+Will thrive from spring to fall in all zones.
+We recommend planting in a container so you can move the plant indoors before the first frost.
 PLANT TYPE Annual/Tropical.
 PLANTING DISTANCE IN-GROUND At least 4 feet apart.
 CONTAINER SIZE One plant per 10-inch or larger container.
-MATURE HEIGHT / SPREAD 4 to 8 feet tall with a 3 to 5 foot spread.
+MATURE HEIGHT / SPREAD Up to 5 feet tall with a 2 to 3 foot head span.
 Planting in a container will limit the plant's growth and keep it at a more manageable size.
-TIME TO REACH MATURITY 12 months.
+TIME TO REACH MATURITY 3 years.
 FACTS OF NOTE Makes an excellent houseplant.
-Drought tolerant and easy to grow.
-Unique appearance and colorful foliage.
+Drought tolerant once established.
+Unique and easy to grow.